 Radiators can also become blocked; leaves and other obstructions can build up in front of the radiator and block airflow.
 Usually, these can be cleaned off with more or less effort.

 The coolant that flows through a radiator usually has good corrosion inhibitors.
 However, if the coolant isn’t serviced on an adequate schedule or if the coolant isn’t correct for the vehicle, internal corrosion can build up and prevent coolant flow through the radiator.
 Mixing incompatible coolants can also clog a radiator.

 Other Things That Might Be Needed

-Sometimes radiator replacements require removal of the AC condenser which usually sits in front of the radiator.
+Sometimes radiator replacements require the removal of the AC condenser, which usually sits in front of the radiator.
 In that case, evacuation and recharge of the system aren’t always considered in the labor times and may be additional, along with freon costs if those are involved.

 Sometimes, it’s necessary to remove a transmission cooler as well, and reassembly will involve topping up the transmission fluid, which might be billed as an additional parts charge.

 Coolant puddles under the vehicle, steam rising from under the hood, a heater not working well, gurgling noises in the dash from low coolant in the heater core, overheating.